The Difference Between Blog Title and Blog Domain Name

 Usually, this is all it takes to change the title of your WordPress blog.
 Most of the themes & plugins will use this option to display the blog title where necessary, but if you want to learn more, don’t forget to check our WordPress guides.

-Before you can get to show your blog to the public, you will need a great hosting company that will take care of your site.
+Before you can get to show your blog to the public, you will need a great web hosting company that will take care of your site.
 This is the place where your files will be located.
+We strongly recommend Bluehost for all your hosting needs.
 But you will also need to register a domain name that will be assigned to your website.

 Unlike the blog title that can be changed anytime and won’t have much impact on the site, the domain name is something you will want to keep forever.
 Everything that you do with your blog will be assigned to that domain name, so changing it would actually mean a new start.
 And that’s not something you will want to do after years of working hard on the blog.
 For example, if someone else linked back to your blog, and you changed the domain name, that link would stop working and a person who clicked to get on your site would end up on an empty page showing an error.